32 bit float

 What does the bit rate mean?

-Nearly all oral history associations around the world agree that the preferred recording format for oral history is a WAV file sampled at 48 kHz with a resolution of 24 bit.
+The archival recording standard for audio recordings is a WAV file sampled at 48 kHz with a resolution of 24 bit.

-The enormous dynamic range of a 32 bit float recording means that you do not have to set the recording level at all.
-Every recording will be recorded at the optimal level and can be adjusted later using a computer app without any loss of quality.
+The increased dynamic range of a 32 bit float recording means recordings levels do not need to be set and recordings can be adjusted later using a computer app without loss of quality.

 Sample Resolution